MattSurabian/mattsurabian.github.io/index.md

 {% include JB/setup %}

 ## About
-I'm a web developer living in Massachusetts and working remotely on a global development team for [Ceros](http://www.ceros.com), a powerful, collaborative, realtime, cloud based publish everywhere solution for mobile apps.
+I'm a web developer living in Massachusetts and working remotely on a global development team for [Ceros](http://www.ceros.com), a powerful, collaborative, real time, cloud based publish everywhere solution for interactive content experiences.

 I'm interested in clean code, security, and collaborative realtime technologies.
 I believe truly great ideas require an amazing team and a strong DevOps foundation.
 I usually write about web technologies, and am passionate about my craft.

 ## Latest Post
 {% assign first_post = site.posts.first %}